Home / Opportunities / Brand, advice or price? The factors that drive consumers to purchase life insurance

 • That brand would come before advice and premium cost in importance for consumers indicates just how important the marketing and branding function has become at major financial services providers.
 “A robust brand reputation is the foremost consideration for consumers when selecting a life insurance provider, ahead of advisory services and premium costs, the report states.
 “Notably, 20 per cent of policyholders intending to switch providers seek assistance with policy cancellation.”

-Perhaps more notable, however, is the finding that life insurance is rate by consumers as the least important tool available to ensure their personal or familial security.
+Perhaps more notable, however, is the finding that life insurance is rated by consumers as the least important tool available to ensure their personal or familial security.
 Out of five options – saving, investing, general insurance, health insurance and life insurance – life insurance ranked least important for all demographics, including singles (living alone), Singles (living with parents), those living with a partner or spouse and those living with a partner or spouse and children (see below).

 Source: Investment Trends 2024 Consumer Needs Report